Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

 To deploy your configuration to a development environment for testing:

-1. In Experience Platform Launch, on your mobile property's details page, click the **Publishing** tab.
+1. In Experience Platform Launch, on your mobile property's details page, click the **Publishing Flow** menu.
 2. Under the **Development** section of the publishing workflow, click **Add New Library**.
 3. Specify any name for the library **Name**.
 4. From the **Environment** drop-down list, select Development as the environment.